 In its next level of expansion, MindLeaps received seed funding to launch a USA program in 2022.

-With its solid foundation of research and development, and its permanent centers in Rwanda and Guinea acting as hubs, MindLeaps is working to replicate its model in countries across Africa, where dance has a strong attraction for
+With its solid foundation of research and development, and its permanent centers in Rwanda and Guinea acting as hubs, MindLeaps is working to replicate its model in countries across the world, in places where dance has a strong attraction for

 The future of MindLeaps lies in growing